notmorpheus/DDoS_Processor/README.md

 #### CountMinSketch
 ![](images/cms_demo.png)
--Insert:
+- Insert:
   - Structure initialized with zeros
   - Each stream input goes through the hash functions
   - Output of hash function determines the column that needs to be updated in the structure.
   - Increments of  1.

 - Count:
   - Pass value to hash functions
   - O/p of hash functions determines the locations
   - Obtain values at locations.
 Choose minimum.

 - Advantages:
   - Size of the structure independent of input
   - Lossy count with no under-counting.

 #### Express Data Path
 eXpress Data Path provides a high performance, programmable network data path in the Linux kernel.